Nashua UU News - April 2014

 Sherri Woolsey, Office Administrator/Membership & Volunteer Coordinator

 Sandra Martinage, Sexton

 Chris Parker, Religious Education Director: 9:00 a.m. to 2:30 p.m.
 Monday through Thursday

-Sherri Woolsey, Church Administrator, Membership Coordinator: 9:00 a.m. to 2:00 p.m.
+Sherri Woolsey, Church Administrator/Membership and Volunteer Coordinator: 9:00 a.m. to 2:00 p.m.
 Monday through Thursday